yuekaizhang/dynamo/lib/llm/src/tokenizers/README.md

 # Tokenizers

 ## Introduction
 `tokenizers` is designed for efficient and versatile tokenization in natural language processing.
-It supports both HuggingFace and SentencePiece models, offering a streamlined API for text encoding and decoding.
+It supports both HuggingFace models, offering a streamlined API for text encoding and decoding.

 ## Features
-- **Support for HuggingFace and SentencePiece Tokenizers**: Easily integrate popular tokenization models into your NLP projects.
 - **Hash Verification**: Ensures tokenization consistency and accuracy across different models.
 - **Simple Encoding and Decoding**: Facilitates the conversion of text to token IDs and back.
 - **Sequence Management**: Manage sequences of tokens for complex NLP tasks effectively.